pdee/pdee/doc/commands-python-mode.rst

 py-remove-overlays-at-point
 ---------------------------
-Remove overlays as set when `py-highlight-error-source-p' is non-nil.
+Remove overlays as set when ‘py-highlight-error-source-p’ is non-nil.

 py-mouseto-exception
 --------------------